Austria’s National Day: 64 years of freedom

 The meaning and history.
 This important day commemorates the Declaration of Neutrality.
 On 26 October 1955, Austria was released after 10 years of occupation.
 Foreign troops left the country the day before.
 People could live in peace again without fear.
 Since 1955 neutrality has become a deeply ingrained element of Austrian identity.

 Until 1964, this day was celebrated as a "Day of the Flag".
-And only in 1965 the Parliament decided to celebrate October 26 as a national holiday.
+Parliament decided to celebrate October 26 as a national holiday only in 1965.

 How it is celebrated.
 The noticeable signs of the Austrian National Day are a showcase of the armed forces, a speech by the Federal President, a festive meeting of the Council of Ministers and "marches for fitness", which are organized around the country to raise awareness among the population about the benefits of fitness.
 The citizens are offered to visit the federal museums for free.
 Family dinners, meetings of the friends, trips and talks are the essential part of the holiday.